 Mobile platforms: Interactive Brokers also offers a powerful mobile application for iOS and Android devices.
 The apps offer streaming data, charting tools, and the ability to place even the most complex trades from a mobile device.
 With access to over 120 worldwide markets, mobile users will find that there are no limitations on their ability to trade from the palm of their hand.

 As long-term buy and hold investors, we don’t necessarily make full use of all the bells and whistles of a fully-featured trading platform.
 Frankly, the impressive functionality offered by its desktop platform, IB TWS, can be as much of an advantage for active traders as it is a disadvantage for inexperienced investors.

-New investors may be put off by all the moving parts of its desktop platform.
+New investors seeking a good stock broker for beginners may be put off by all the moving parts of its desktop platform.
 Even the basics can be overwhelming since the platform is built to offer access to so many different markets.
-For example, after entering in a ticker symbol for a popular ETF, the platform prompted us to select whether we wanted a quote for the stock, options, or futures contracts based on its value.
+For example, after entering a ticker symbol for a popular ETF, the platform prompted us to select whether we wanted a quote for the stock, options, or futures contracts based on its value.
 It’s simple to navigate, but new investors may be lost in the shuffle.

 It’s safe to say that margin lending is Interactive Brokers’ special sauce.
 Most competing discount brokers charge two to three times more for margin loans than Interactive Brokers.
 If margin is central to your trading or investing strategy, its low interest rates may alone be a reason to put it on the short list of brokers to choose from.

 Margin rates decrease as you borrow more, and IBKR Pro customers receive lower margin rates than IBKR Lite customers do.